f5devcentral/f5-agility-labs-dns/docs/class2/class2.rst

 .. image:: /_static/class2/class2_overview.png

-Students will work with the following concepts as part of a group of lab excercises.
+Students will work with the following concepts as part of a group of lab exercises.

 #.
 Transparent Cache